 Turn back, O man, forswear thy foolish ways.

-Like he called me on phone the other day to inquire how I was fairing in life.
+The other day, for instance, he called me on phone to inquire how I was faring in life.
 I told him that I am still working hard and praying for breakthroughs, to which he replied, "What breakthroughs are you praying for Thuita?
 Don't you realize that your breakthroughs happened a long time ago?
 Do you know how many people wish they could own a website like you do and write as you do?
 Stop this business of saying you are praying for breakthroughs."

 I however tried to clarify to Nyoro that by praying for breakthroughs, I meant earning money.
-And I wish I had told him like by winning a lucrative advertising contract in this blog but he cut me short when I mentioned the word money by replying, "Thuita, money only accounts for 10% of happiness.
+And I wish I had told him like by winning a lucrative advertising contract for this blog but he cut me short when I mentioned the word 'money' and said, "Thuita, money only accounts for 10% of happiness.
 So long as you have food to eat, clothes to wear and good health - those alone are big breakthroughs."

 After reflecting on that Nyoro's advice, I am thinking that maybe I should begin counting my blessings instead of focusing on what I don't have.
 Or maybe I need to forswear my foolish ways and proclaim my inner God by being grateful for the gifts of everyday life as that wonderful old hymn I have mentioned exhorts in its first verse.
-Actually, that's what I strive to be doing.
-So should you.
+Actually, that's what I will strive to be doing.
+So help me God.